Right Tool For The Job

 Default # Active Days for Users -

-if this is set to blank, new registrants have access to LatitudeLearning perpetually.
+if this field is left blank, new registrants have access to LatitudeLearning perpetually.
 If this value is set to any number greater than 7, new registrants are denied access to the LMS after that number of days.

 Maximum Users Allowed for This Location -

-if this value is set to blank, there is no limit to the number of users that can register for the location.
-If the value is set, the number of users is capped.
+if this value is left blank, there is no limit to the number of users that can register for the location.
 This can be used to limit the number of self-registrants to a specific location.

 User Type -

 this toggle button allows the previous attribute to be set either by (a) total active users or (b) total registered users which includes active & inactive users together.

 Registration Open Date & Registration Close Date -